 • Report the matter to the police, child protection services and church leadership.

-Because your role is that of problem reporter not problem solver or judge:
+Because your role is that of problem reporter, not problem solver or judge:

-• Do not show emotions such as shock disgust or panic.
+• Do not show emotions such as shock, disgust or panic.

-• Do not have a protracted conversation or press for the child for details because by doing so you may inadvertently shape the child’s account of what happened.
+• Do not have a protracted conversation or press the child for details because by doing so you may inadvertently shape the child’s account of what happened.

 • Do not inform anyone who does not need to know about the matter.